consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn offset_from(&self, base: &Self) -> <Self as >::Offset`

-  Return the offset of this reader's data relative to the start of
+  Return the offset of this reader's data relative to the start of the given base reader's data.

+  May panic if this reader's data is not contained within the given base reader's data.

 - `fn offset_id(&self) -> ReaderOffsetId`